Local housing allowance (LHA) scheme explained

 What is local housing allowance?

-Local housing allowance is a flat rate allowance based on the size of your household and the area in which you live.
+Local housing allowance is a flat rate allowance based on the area where you live and the number of people who live with you.
 It is not based on the rent that your landlord is charging for your property.
-There are no changes to the housing benefit entitlement rules; these are still based on your income and savings and proof of a valid tenancy.
+Entitlement rules are the same as for housing benefit, which depends on your income, savings and proof of a valid tenancy.
+Please see how we calculate your rent .

-Local housing allowance will apply to you if you:
+Local housing allowance applies to you if you:

-- Rent from a private landlord and make a new claim for housing benefit after 7 April 2008 or
+- Rent from a private landlord and make a new claim for housing benefit or

-- Change your address to privately rented accommodation after 7 April 2008 or
+- Change your address to privately rented accommodation or

-- Have a break in your entitlement of one week or more after 7 April 2008
+- Have a break in your current Housing Benefit claim of one week or more

 You will not be affected by local housing allowance if you are: